Is it an airport? Is it a town? It's one large services catering for many roads at once.

-The services were the first to be built with a design compared to that of an airport terminal which, albeit slightly modified, is still used by new services today.
+The service area was the first to be built with a design compared to that of an airport terminal which, albeit slightly modified, is a concept still used by new service areas today.
 It was billed by Granada as "a village by the roadside", aiming to reflect the wide range of facilities which would appeal to commuters.

-It's the only service station where a hotel is thoroughly built-in to the main building: some have access to the motel through the building, but few have the motel as a second storey.
+It's one of the only service stations where a hotel is thoroughly built-in to the main building: some have access to the motel through the building, but few have the motel as a second storey.
 This design takes advantage of the fact few services had a hotel franchise from new, in doing so reducing the impact the construction had on the local environment.

 The services were the first site to gain a Marks and Spencer store - at its time it was the smallest of their stores in the world, but it was then extended and re-branded to M&S Simply Food.
 It was built where the Burger King was, and the Burger King was moved further back.
 A WHSmith store also opened here, replacing Birthdays and the Moto Shop.

 On 21 May 2013, a franchised Harvester opened here on a trial basis.
 If it was successful, Moto planned to roll out Harvester across their network to replace Eat & Drink Co. .
-As of 2017, Harvester still survives at Donington but has not been rolled out to any other Moto sites, despite many other restaurants being refurbished.
+It soon turned out this wasn’t the case when Moto introduced their own brand Arlo's.
+Following the closure of the restaurant during the COVID-19 pandemic in Spring 2020, Harvester decided to permanently close the restaurant.